HappySunChild/CC-Tweaked-VSCode-Workspace/README.md

 # CC:Tweaked VSCode Workspace
- A typed workspace for CC:Tweaked and Plethora made for the Lua Language Server vscode extension by sumneko.
+ A typed workspace for CC:Tweaked ~~and Plethora~~ made for the Lua Language Server VS Code extension by sumneko.

 ## How To Use
 You will need the [Lua Language Server vscode extension by sumneko](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) for this workspace to work.
 ![vscodeExtension](images/extension.png)

-After installing the extension you will need to go into the extension's settings and add the path to the workspace into `workspace.library`.
+Once you download the workspace you will need to go into the extension's settings and add the path into `workspace.library`.
 ![extensionSettings](images/settings.png)

 It is also recommended that you disable the built-in `io` and `os` globals.